kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson1_Writing_Self-Contained_Subqueries.md

     d.DepartmentName,
     d.Budget
 FROM Employees e
-INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
+INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
-WHERE e.DepartmentID IN (
+WHERE e.d.DepartmentID IN (
-    SELECT DepartmentID
+    SELECT d.DepartmentID
-    FROM Departments
+    FROM Departments d
-    WHERE Budget > 500000
+    WHERE d.Budget > 500000
       AND IsActive = 1
 )
   AND e.IsActive = 1